DCC-Lab/PyHardwareLibrary/README-USB.md

 3. The endpoints can communicate information in various ways, and most of the time we do not care so much how it does so.
 Here we have an **INTERRUPT** endpoint that will provide information to the computer whenever needed.
 Because it is a keyboard/mouse, so we want to be responsive: it will typically refresh the position or the keys at 100 Hz.

-4. My Logitech mouse has a very similar USB Descriptor with very similar parameters, aside from the fact that it delivers only 4 bytes of information:
+4. My Logitech mouse has a very similar USB Device Descriptor with very similar parameters, aside from the fact that it delivers only 4 bytes of information each time :

    ```python
    DEVICE ID 046d:c077 on Bus 020 Address 002 =================